 - Not so jammy dodgers via Tin and Thyme

 Thanks for visiting Tin and Thyme.
-If you make these bourbon biscuits, I’d love to hear about it in the comments below or via social media.
+If you make these bourbon biscuits, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.
-For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.

 Bourbon Biscuits.
 PIN IT.